 7 of 9

-To keep things neat, brush off any messy soil with a handy paintbrush!
+To keep things neat, brush off any messy soil with a paintbrush.
 And there you have it, the first addition to your Kokedama String Garden!
 How cute is that?

 8 of 9

 Flowering plants such as Geranium can also be used in Kokedama String Gardens.
-To prevent any damage to the flowers or leaves, protect it by wrapping with a paper towel while you are wrapping the base in moss.
+To prevent any damage to the flowers or leaves, protect it by wrapping with a paper towel while you wrap the base in moss.